 It’s a decent starting point.
 It fails for two reasons:

 2. It ignores quality differences.
-A $400 compressor swap on a $9,000 Sub-Zero is absolutely worth it.
-A $400 repair on a $900 basic-grade fridge usually isn’t.
+A compressor swap on a high-end built-in like a Sub-Zero is almost always worth it relative to what the appliance is worth.
+The same repair on a basic-grade fridge usually isn’t, because the repair eats up a much bigger share of the unit’s value.

 Better rule: repair if (repair cost + expected remaining life value) > replacement cost.
 Harder to calculate, but more honest.